 Raritan Valley Community College Planetarium

-This planetarium in New Jersey has something for everyone, from a 3M observatory to fun events, including sensory-friendly shows that tone down the lights and music for more sensitive viewers.
+This planetarium in New Jersey has something for everyone, from a 3M observatory to fun events, including sensory-friendly shows that dim the lights and tone down the music for more sensitive viewers.
 Kids will love Astronaut Ice Cream in the gift shop, checking out the observatory, and looking through portable telescopes.

 118 Lamington Road, Branchburg, NJ 08876